-Meaning Type of oversize KSAA The recessing area to be machined can be assigned oversizes.
+Parameter Meaning Type of over rsize KSAA The recessing area to be machined can be assigned oversizes.
 When oversizes have been defined, a recess is first rough-machined and then finish-machined.
-Inputs: 16: Longitudinal and transverse oversizes differ - No single oversizes 32: Equidistant oversize - No single oversizes 144: Longitudinal and transverse oversizes differ - With single oversizes 160: Equidistant oversize - With single oversizes Equidistant or longitudinal KSLA Equidistant oversize or longitudinal oversize None or transverse KSPA Transverse oversize

-- The oversizes are accounted for when machining contour valleys with a contour-recessing operation - Standardized recesses, such as recess types D, S, A, are completed in one machining operation.
-A division into rough-machining and finish-machining is only possible in DIN PLUS
+Inputs: 16: Longitudinal and transverse oversizes differ - No single oversizes 32: Equidistant oversize - No single oversizes 144: Longitudinal and transverse oversizes differ - With single oversizes 160: Equidistant oversize - With single oversizes Equidistant or longitudinal KSLA Equidistant oversize or longitu- dinal oversize None or trar nsverse KSPA Transverse oversize contour valleys with a Standardized recesse are completed in one counted for when machining a contour-recessing operation es, such as recess types D, S, A , e machining operation.
+A division g and finish-machining is only